gkrisp98/SImple-CNN-Classifier/README.md

 # SImple-CNN-Classifier
-A simple CNN to classify the FakeData dataset
+A simple CNN to classify the FakeData dataset from Pytorch.